Tesla Inc (TSLA) Stock Price and Analyst Predictions - News Heater

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at TSLA starting from Taneja Vaibhav, who sale 4,000 shares at the price of $250.00 back on Nov 29.
-After this action, Taneja Vaibhav now owns 104,716 shares of Tesla Inc, valued at $1,000,000 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at TSLA starting from Baglino Andrew D, who sale 1,298 shares at the price of $244.34 back on Dec 06.
+After this action, Baglino Andrew D now owns 69,390 shares of Tesla Inc, valued at $317,279 using the latest closing price.

-Baglino Andrew D, the SVP Powertrain and Energy Eng. of Tesla Inc, sale 10,500 shares at $210.67 during a trade that took place back on Oct 27, which means that Baglino Andrew D is holding 68,102 shares at $2,212,035 based on the most recent closing price.
+Zhu Xiaotong, the SVP, Automotive of Tesla Inc, sale 1,049 shares at $244.34 during a trade that took place back on Dec 06, which means that Zhu Xiaotong is holding 61,124 shares at $256,377 based on the most recent closing price.

 Stock Fundamentals for TSLA